 You should spend just as much time on blogger outreach as you do creating your own content.
 So, if you’re spending 5 hours a week writing blog posts, you should be spending 5 hours a week on outreach too.

 It comes back to TIME.
 When your blog is new, the most efficient uses of your time is: building relationships with influencers (including guest blogging), creating content worth linking to, and selling your products and services.
-I have worked with a broad range of brands and companies from Target to Simon and Schuster, Pac Sun and even Dollar Shave Club.
+I have worked with a broad range of brands and companies from Maddie Ziegler to Simon and Schuster, Pac Sun and even Dollar Shave Club.

 If you follow just those three things well, not only will your blog gain traffic and prominence, but you’ll also start getting search traffic (organically) without doing anything.

 Lesson #8: Build Your Email List.
 It’s More Important Than You Realize